websanova/vue-auth/docs/Privileges.md

 ### auth: `Array` `String`

+* Must be an array of strings.
+For this to work both the checks need to be this way.
 * The user must be logged in.
 Additionally the string or array will be checked against the users roles.
 * Note that the users `roles` variable can be set in the options.